Anamarie Waite, Car Insurance Writer

 You might want to insure a car that isn’t registered to you because you frequently rent or borrow one.
 But even if you have regular access to the same vehicle, you can’t insure it on your own.
 Instead, you should be a listed driver on the owner’s insurance policy, which serves as the primary insurance in the event of an accident.

-You can get additional liability coverage by purchasing non-owner car insurance if you don’t own a car.
+You could also get additional liability coverage by purchasing non-owner car insurance if you don’t own a car.

 Someone else insuring a car whose title is in your name